Digital-Identity-Labs/shibkit-meta_meta/README.md

 ## DESCRIPTION

-SAML2 Metadata is widely used in education to build federations - groups of trusted IDPs (login servers) and SPs (websites using the IDPs for authentication).
+SAML2 Metadata is widely used in education to build access management federations
+- groups of trusted IDPs (login servers) and SPs (websites using the IDPs for authentication).

 MetaMeta is the first part of Shibkit to be released.
+It does not require any of the other Shibkit gems to work but most of the others depend on it.

 ### Why use Shibkit::MetaMeta?

 There are few reasons to use MetaMeta if you are running an IDP or a simple authenticated website.
 However, if you are building a more advanced web application that needs to be aware of other entities in its federations then MetaMeta may be useful to you.

 Features include: